U.S. Alerts

 Hazardous Weather Outlook

-A slight chance of showers and thunderstorms between 11pm and midnight.
-Mostly cloudy, with a low around 66.
-Southwest wind around 5 mph.
-Chance of precipitation is 20%.
+A chance of showers and thunderstorms before 8pm, then showers likely and possibly a thunderstorm between 8pm and 11pm, then showers likely after 11pm.
+Mostly cloudy, with a low around 63.
+Southwest wind around 5 mph becoming calm.
+Chance of precipitation is 70%.

 Friday